 Under the Fair Housing Act, it is prohibited to discriminate against tenants based on race, color, nationality, religion, sex, familial status, or disability.
 The Virginia Fair Housing Board also adds protection for age, as it is prohibited to evict a tenant due to their age if they are over 55 years old.

-This law applies to lease agreements, marketing or advertisements, tenant screening, rent pricing, security deposits, and all other landlord-tenant communication throughout a tenancy.
+This law governs the legal process for lease and rental agreements, marketing and advertisements, tenant screening, rent pricing, security deposits, and all other landlord-tenant communications throughout a tenancy.

 Virginia Security Deposit Laws

-According to Virginia residental landlord and tenant laws, landlords may only charge up to two months’ rent as a security deposit.
-After the lease agreement ends and the tenant has moved out of the unit, the landlord has 30 days to return the tenant's security deposit or what is left of it after deductions.
+According to Virginia residental landlord-tenant laws, landlords may only charge up to two months’ rent as a security deposit.
+After the lease agreement ends and the tenant has moved out of the unit, the landlord has 30 days to return the tenant's security deposit or what is left of it after deductions for unpaid rent or repairs.

 Required Disclosures from the Landlord

-There are many disclosures that a landlord in Virginia is required to provide to tenants prior to their move-in date.
-According to the Virginia Residential Landlord-Tenant Act, landlords need to provide disclosures on the following:
+There are many disclosures that a landlord in Virginia is required to provide to tenants prior to their lease signing and move-in date.
+According to the Virginia Residential Landlord-Tenant Act, landlords need to provide disclosures on the following.
+Not only are these disclosures legally required, but being transparent and truthful with tenants also helps build trust and fosters a positive landlord-tenant relationship.

-- Shared utilities: Landlords must inform tenants how utilities are to be split between multiple tenants or units.
+• Shared utilities: Landlords must inform tenants how to pay utilities that are to be split between multiple tenants or units.

 Virginia Tenant’s Right to Withhold Rent

-A Virginia tenant does not automatically have the right to withhold rent if the landlord fails to provide repairs after they have been requested.
+A Virginia tenant does not automatically have the right to withhold rent payments agreed upon in the lease if the landlord fails to provide repairs after they have been requested.

 Small Claims Lawsuits

-When it comes to rental properties, disputes between landlords and tenants are fairly common.
-In Virginia, the small claims court will hear cases that are rent-related if they are valued at $5,000 or more.
+Disputes between landlords and tenants can be fairly common.
+In Virginia, the small claims court will hear cases valued at $5,000 or less.
+A dispute may happen when a lease is broken or a tenancy is terminated early.

 Get Help from a Property Management Company

 The experts at Vesta Property Management can help you navigate issues with tenants and understanding Virginia law surrounding rental properties.
-Our expert team is here to offer guidance on all your rental management needs.
+Our expert team is here to offer guidance on all your rental management needs from lease agreements and tenant screening to property marketing and maintenance.
 Contact us today!

 Disclaimer: This blog should not be used as a substitute for legal advice from a licensed attorney in your state.
 Laws change, and this post might not be updated at the time of your reading.
 Please contact us for any questions you have in regards to this content or any other aspect of your property management needs.